Saluki Comic Con 2018

 - Special Guests

-With the Eclipse Comic Con being an immersion of Science, Technology and the Comic World, we are pleased to announce that our featured Special Guests will be a cross-section of those areas and regional stars.
+With the Saluki Comic Con being an immersion of Science, Technology and the Comic World, we are pleased to announce that our featured Special Guests will be a cross-section of those areas and regional stars.

 Zac Atkinson is a comic creator, cartoonist and designer.
 He has worked as a colorist on Bruce Lee the Dragon Rises, Billy Batson and the Magic of Shazam, Justice Society, Young Justice (cartoon adaption), Justice League Unlimited, Teen Titans Go, Legion of Superheros 31st Century, Transformers, Star Trek, GI Joe, We Will Bury You, Ben 10, Amory Wars, Irredeemable, Farscape..and many others.
 He's also designed popular tshirts that's been featured on sites like Ript, Teefury and Once upon a Tee.
 Zac is currently working on his creator owned comic out of his studio in Decatur Illinois.